ur-whitelab/BO-LIFT/README.md

 )
 ```
 Other arguments can be used to customize the prompt (`prefix`, `prompt_template`, `suffix`) and the in-context learning procedure (`use_quantiles`, `n_quantiles`).
+Additionally, we implemented other models.
+A brief list can be seen below:
+- AskTellFewShotMulti;
+- AskTellFewShotTopk;
+- AskTellFinetuning;
+- AskTellRidgeKernelRegression;
+- AskTellGPR;
+- AskTellNearestNeighbor.

-Refer to the notebooks available in the paper directory to see examples on how to use bolift.
+Refer to the [notebooks](https://github.com/ur-whitelab/BO-LIFT/tree/main/paper) available in the paper directory to see examples of how to use bolift and the [paper](https://arxiv.org/abs/2304.05341) for a detailed description of the classes.

 ### Inverse design